locals’ point of view

 toro

 At Toro, when you order La Bomba you know you’re in for a treat when the waiter covers the table in plastic.
-He reappears for the tableside preperation, bearing a chocolate bowl filled with Chantilly cream, berries, nuts, cake pieces, and scoops of gelato strewn with edible flowers.
-With a festive “La Bomba!” the dessert is dropped, cracking its shell and spilling its colorful contents, before being garnished with passionfruit caramel, raspberry, and kaffir lime-chocolate sauces.
+He reappears for the tableside preparation, bearing a chocolate bowl filled with Chantilly cream, berries, nuts, cake pieces, and scoops of gelato strewn with edible flowers.
+With a festive “La Bomba!” the dessert is dropped, cracking its shell and spilling its colorful contents, before being garnished with passion fruit caramel, raspberry, and kaffir lime-chocolate sauces.